Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Methodology

-For ease of readability, we presented the implementation in which the client sends both gradient scalars and seeds.
-Since $S_{1}$ and $S_{2}$ are derived using a pseudo-random seed, the server can independently regenerate them by sampling and sending different initial seed to each client to start with.
+\paragraph{\ac{METHOD} Communication Extension:} For ease of readability, we presented the method such that the client sends both gradient scalars and seeds in a round.
+However, since the seeds $S_{1}$ and $S_{2}$ are derived using a pseudo-random seed, the server can independently regenerate them by sampling and send a different initial seed to each client to start with.
 This eliminates the need for the client to upload the seeds.